krishUdemy/assignment/README.md

 ## Movie search engine

 Welcome to the movie search engine!
-The app has been built using polymer lastest technologies litElements and lit-html.
+The app has been built using polymerjs's light weight lastest technologies litElement and lit-html.
-It's a responsive web design app where you can access the app from any mobile, tablet and desktop device.
-The experince will be good across the devices.
+It's a responsive web design app where you can access the app from any device like mobile, tablet or desktop.
+The experince will be the same across the devices.
 You can search your favourite movie just in a click.

 ## Install the Polymer-CLI